naia-lib/naia/README.md

 Thank very much to Kyren for support & [webrtc-unreliable](https://github.com/kyren/webrtc-unreliable), and to the [Laminar](https://github.com/amethyst/laminar) authors, for the cannibalized code within.

 Any help is very welcome, please get in touch!
-I'm still very new to Rust and this project is overly ambitious, and so I intend to be very open to any criticism / feedback in order to better this project.
+I am open to any criticism / feedback in order to better this project.

 Currently guaranteed to work on Web & Linux, although Windows & MacOS have been reported working as well.
 Please file issues if you find inconsistencies and I'll do what I can.